timmyomahony/energenie-switche/README.md

-# energenie-switche
+# Energenie Switches

-Python scripts for configuring and using Energenie Switches
+Python scripts for configuring and managing Energenie Switches